Warcraft Universe Supports

 - Composite Character: Whitemane possesses several abilities of the Discipline specialization of a priest from World of Warcraft, but many talent and ability names are actually taken from the paladin class.
 Divine Reckoning also functions at its core like the paladin spell Consecration, with the added mechanic to heal her allies that are affected by Zeal.

 - Crippling Overspecialization: In fights, her healing output is very strong, but she cannot heal her allies well outside of fights against heroes, as the only way Zeal can heal her allies is when Whitemane attacks heroes.
 Furthermore, Inquisition can only be channeled on heroes and Searing Lash is only half as effective if she doesn't hit heroes with it.
+This was lessened by her rework, which moved the mandatory Clemency talent to a baseline ability, giving her an out-of-combat heal.

 - Death Ray: Inquisition is a laser beam that will slow and damage an enemy.